Stuffed cucumber

 The stuffed cucumber is an ingredient found in various cuisines around the world.
 Some stuffed cucumber dishes, such as Korean oi sobaegi, incorporate preserved cucumbers, whereas others, such as American recipes, use fresh cucumbers.
 The ingredients used to actually stuff the cucumber vary widely from cuisine to cuisine.
+Some examples of versions of stuffed cucumber exist in French, American, Korean, and Turkish cuisine.